DanielBrunnsaker/ProtPredict/README.md

 <Write the shell command as well>

-Alternatively, the data/feature-sets accompanied with explanatory logic programs can be found in intermediateData/generated_features and intermediateData/generated_datasets.
+Alternatively, the data/feature-sets accompanied with explanatory logic programs can be found in intermediateData/generated_features and intermediateData/generated_datasets (make sure to unzip).

 # Model training & analysis